The Black Death: The World's Most Devastating Plague

 Overall, The Black Death: The World's Most Devastating Plague is an engrossing and informative course that offers a deep understanding of one of the most catastrophic events in human history.
 Dorsey Armstrong's expertise and enthusiasm shine through in every lecture, making this course a must-watch for anyone interested in medieval history, public health, or the course of human civilization.

-The Black Death: The World's Most Devastating Plague is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 1, 2016.
+The Black Death: The World's Most Devastating Plague is a series that ran for 1 seasons (24 episodes) between November 1, 2016 and on The Great Courses Signature Collection

 Filter by Source